-EENI Global Business School.
+EENI Global Business School

 Share by Twitter

-1. Ethical Principles of Confucianism;
+1. Ethical Principles of Confucianism

-2. Five fundamental principles of Confucianism: Education - Ritual (Li), Humanity (Ren), Superior man (Jun Zi), Power (Te), arts of Peace (Wen);
+2. Five fundamental principles of Confucianism: Education - Ritual (Li), Humanity (Ren), Superior man (Jun Zi), Power (Te), arts of Peace (Wen)

-3. The Confucian Middle Way;
+3. Confucian Middle Way

-4. The Man morally superior;
+4. The Man morally superior

-5. Right words;
+5. Right words

-6. Golden Rule of Confucianism.
+6. Golden Rule of Confucianism

-Confucian Ethics
+Sample - Confucian Ethics

 Confucian Ethics.
 Golden Rule of Confucianism: Do not do unto others what you do not want others to do unto you

-Asia Online Masters, Doctorate (Global Business, Foreign Trade)
+Asia Masters, Doctorate (Global Business, Foreign Trade)

-Confucianism Ethics and Business (Doctorate Master Course)
+Confucianism Ethics and Business

 Confucius fought against the concept of a feudal society, seeking a way to structure the society so that the positions of responsibility were occupied by the “superior moral man.”
 A revolutionary idea, both in his and our times.